 About This Tool — Methodology & Limitations

-What this is: The ExecRN Signature Assessment is an evidence-informed organizational screening tool developed by Sarah Scahill, MHS, BN, RN, CDMP, CCHNC-C. All questions were developed specifically for this tool to reflect the six psychosocial domains identified in publicly available frameworks — the MHCC 13 Psychosocial Factors and the Guarding Minds at Work framework (Samra et al., 2012, SFU/CARMHA).
-No questions are reproduced from any existing validated instrument.
+What this is: The ExecRN Signature Assessment is an evidence-informed organizational screening tool developed by Sarah Scahill, MHS, BN, RN, CDMP, CCHNC-C. All questions were developed specifically for this tool to reflect six psychosocial domains consistently identified in the peer-reviewed occupational health literature, with reporting aligned to Canada's National Standard for Psychological Health and Safety in the Workplace (CSA Z1003-13).
+No questions are reproduced from any existing validated instrument or third-party framework.

 How scoring works: Each question is scored 1–10.
 Each domain contains 5 questions for a maximum of 50 points per domain and 300 total.
 Domain scores below 70% (35/50) indicate emerging or elevated organizational psychosocial risk in that area.
 Overall scores below 50% (150/300) indicate significant multi-domain risk requiring organizational attention.